linux-system-roles/sudo/README.md

 # Sudo

-Sudo System Role
+This role configures sudo.

 ## Requirements

 This role is only supported on RHEL8+ and Fedora distributions.
 Consider reading sudo documentation before setting it up.

 ### Collection requirements